Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Mixed Measures and Weighted Surface Area

-This classification is also captured in the Borell-Brascamp-Lieb \cite{BL76a} inequality.
+We conclude this section by establishing Minkowski's first and second inequalities.
+In the introduction, we discussed the many different types of concavity satisfied by the Gaussian measure.
 These different types of concavities can be expressed in one definition.
-A Borel measure $\mu$ on $\R^n$ is said to be $F$-concave on a class $\mathcal{C}$ of compact subsets of $\R^n$ if there exists a continuous, invertible, monotonic function $F:(0,\mu(\R^n))\to (-\infty,\infty)$ such that, for every pair $K,L \in \mathcal{C}$ and every $\lambda \in [0,1]$, one has
+A Borel measure $\mu$ on $\R^n$ is said to be $F$-concave on a class $\mathcal{C}$ of Borel subsets of $\R^n$ if there exists a continuous, invertible, monotonic function $F:(0,\mu(\R^n))\to (-\infty,\infty)$ such that, for every pair $K,L \in \mathcal{C}$ and every $\lambda \in [0,1]$, one has $\mu(K),\mu(L) < \infty$ and